Let’s get started!

 Take care of these now … you have several weeks and they don’t all have to be completed at once.
 And, when the starter’s gun goes off in 2019, you will be one task away from getting out on the water from Belle Isle.

 The most important step for you to take is to ensure that your yacht club, regime and marina accounts are current and remain that way.
 No wet slips, lift slips, or dry storage space will be reserved and assigned unless accounts are within 30 days current.

 Read these documents to make sure you understand the basic tenets on which the marina will operate.
 This is a compilation of terms and rules from prior Belle Isle Marina documents, with some changes, that you may not have been asked to review in the past.
 It’s a lot to read; it’s important to read and understand it.
 Keep a copy for your files.
 Email questions to email@example.com.

 Marina Rules and RegulationsLINK

 Sign the first page of the “Marina Terms and Conditions of Use (lease agreement)”LINK and the “Four-signature form” LINKindicating you have read and understand the documents in Step Two, and will comply with these terms, conditions, rules and regulations.
-Email it to email@example.com and we will indicate you have complied with this requirement.
+Email a .pdf of each to firstname.lastname@example.org and we will indicate you have complied with this requirement.